Python-GIS-book/site/source/part2/chapter-08/md/00-representing-spatial-networks.md

 graph.nodes.data()
 ```

 As we can see, now the `nodes` of our graph includes three attributes that provide information about the location of the nodes: `coords`, `x` and `y`.
+Here, we dropped out the `z` coordinate from the `coords` attribute as `networkx` (nor `geopandas`) cannot handle 3D geometries properly e.g. when visualizing the data.

-Now as we have extracted useful coordinate information from the nodes, we can convert the node ids to be something more intuitive than these complicated coordinate tuples.
+Now after extracting useful coordinate information from the nodes, we can convert the node ids to be something more intuitive than these complicated coordinate tuples.
 Luckily, it is easy to relabel the node ids into simple integer values by using the `nx.convert_node_labels_to_integers()` function as follows:

 ```python
 graph = nx.convert_node_labels_to_integers(graph)